developortdoc/kanjitrainer/README.md

 # shinytodo
-HTML+JavaScript TodoApp using browser webstorage for saving data
+HTML+JavaScript TodoApp using browser webstorage for saving data?